NOW A COMPLETE ONLINE WORKSHOP.

-This course is targeted to all health professionals routinely involved in the management of running athletes.
+This workshop is targeted to all health professionals routinely involved in the management of running athletes.
 This includes new and recent graduates, through to the experienced clinician looking to refresh their approach.

-It is expected that by the conclusion of The Running Athlete: Assessment, Retraining and Rehabilitation, participants will be able to:
+By the conclusion of The Running Athlete participants will be able to:

 - Understand the important biomechanical components of running and the risk factors associated with injured runners.